Road Construction Accidents

 Careless drivers who ignore warning signs and speed limits are undoubtedly a major concern for workers on these projects.
 But employers too often fail to properly establish work sites or follow best practices, which puts workers unnecessarily at risk of serious injury or even death.

-Between 2003 and 2010, nearly 1,000 workers were killed at road construction sites in the U.S. Most were working on site at the time of the accident, while about 15 percent were passing through.
+In 2010, more than 500 were killed in road construction accidents for the first time, according to the National Work Zone Safety Clearinghouse.
+By 2017, more than 700 were killed in the U.S. Most were working on site at the time of the accident, while about 15 percent were passing through.
 (These figures do not include the hundreds of motorists who are killed annually while driving through road construction zones.)